ukduw/se-app-deployment/day-3/README.md

 NOTE: **env variable not persistent** when you use export
 - For **persistence, edit the** `/etc/environment` **file**, adding the new var
-- `source /etc/environment` for changes to take effect
+- Need to log out and in for changes to take effect
+- Stay logged in and only apply to systemd services (reliable for daemons, not GUI sessions):
+    - `sudo systemctl daemon-reload`
+    - `sudo systemctl restart SERVICENAME`

 ## Databases